compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 It may not be a semantically valid program, but that doesn't affect its syntactic validity.;`fact`:This is a valid S-Expression, consisting of the single atom `fact`.;`!`:This is a valid S-Expression, consisting of the single atom `!`."
 %}

-You don't need to fully understand what the semantics of these mean yet!
-We'll build up to that knowledge over the next few steps.
-The syntax may look quite strange if you're used to popular languages like Python or JavaScript, but it's still expressive enough to represent any program.

 We've picked S-Expressions other other grammars (say, C-style or Python-like grammars) because it's very straightforward to convert them into an AST.
 In fact, they're already a textual representation of an AST!